pulumi/pulumi-vscode-copilot/README.md

 ## Getting Started

+### Build and Run The Extension

+This extension is not yet published and must be built from source.
+See [CONTRIBUTING.md#running-the-extension](CONTRIBUTING.md#running-the-extension).

 ### Open the Chat View

 Open the chat view and start a conversation with the `@pulumi` chat participant.
 Ask a question like "@pulumi What is Pulumi?".